 With summer winding down and ski season (and après-ski season) rapidly approaching, I needed an excuse to kick start my après-ski training.
 Spending nearly one-fifth of my season at Snowbird, it was only natural that I kicked off the après-ski training season with a weekend of biking, Bier and Bratwursts at Snowbird’s Oktoberfest.

-Already on its third week, Oktoberfest takes place every weekend from now until October 20th.
-I’ve visited Oktoberfest every weekend thus far and have already managed to witness a Beard and Mustache Competition and the Snowbird Bratwurst Eating Championship.
-With a handful of fun activities, live music, and events taking place this fall, make sure to pay attention to Snowbird’s event calendar for all the latest happenings.
+Oktoberfest takes place every weekend from now until October 20th.
+With a handful of fun activities, live music, and events like the Beard and Mustache Competition and the Snowbird Bratwurst Eating Championship taking place this fall, make sure to pay attention to Snowbird’s event calendar for all the latest happenings.

 Before we dive further in Oktoberfest culture, let’s learn some useful German phrases drawn from the three years of high school German I somehow managed to pass half-a-lifetime ago: